IanHopkinson/newsreader-demo/README.md

 # TODO

-2. Provide a "Getting data..." notification
 4. Handle "No data" - get an internal server error when asking for data on someone who doesn't exist.
 5. Network view should overlay a second network on double-clicking a node
 6. Single click on node should give biographical information
-6. Get biographical data for the origin node
 7. Force layout seems to start some way off screen... this looks like a fix: http://stackoverflow.com/a/19176409/19172

 # Workflow Overview